zadean/xqerl/README.md

 ### TODO's:

-Certain XQuery types that match a type in Erlang should use their Erlang equivalent internally instead of a tagged-tuple.

 A query-rewrite phase is missing.
 A cost-based implementation that can be run at the database level should be added.

 Serialization is not implemented 100%.
 Most cases should work, but some corner-cases may not work properly.